Continuous collection of all signaling and media packets for any traffic volumes.

 Quite often the only way to troubleshoot a problem is to listen to the actual media of a call.

-- Media is collected either randomly for preset IPs or source/destination number patterns, or totally for a short period of time.
+- Media can be collected either randomly for preset signaling/media IPs or source/destination number patterns, or fully.

-- You will be able to listen to each recorded call in any codec and view waveforms with indication of when a connect happened.
+- Possibility to listen to each recorded call in any codec and view waveforms with a connect indicator.
+In and out streams are recorded in different stereo channels.

 Knowing if any unauthorized IP started sending traffic to your network can be vital.